StefanZander/lecture_notes/kg/lecture/marp/owl.md

 :::: single
 - In the case of our pizzas, we have stated that `MargheritaPizza` has toppings that are kinds of `MozzarellaTopping` and also kinds of `TomatoTopping`.

-- Because of the open world assumption, until we explicitly say that a `MargheritaPizza` only has these kinds of toppings, it is assumed (by the reasoner) that a `MargheritaPizza` could have other toppings.
+- Because of the *open world assumption*, until we explicitly say that a `MargheritaPizza` only has these kinds of toppings, the reasoner assumes that a `MargheritaPizza` could have other toppings.

-- To specify explicitly that a `MargheritaPizza` has toppings that are kinds of `MozzarellaTopping` or kinds of `TomatoTopping` and only kinds of `MozzarellaTopping` or `TomatoTopping`, we must add what is known as a ==closure axiom== on the `hasTopping` property.
+- To specify explicitly that a `MargheritaPizza` has toppings that are only kinds of `MozzarellaTopping` or `TomatoTopping`, we must add a ==closure axiom== on the `hasTopping` property.
 ::::
 :::: single center
 ![](figures/pizza3.jpg)